 The life cycle of a bean plant

-To continue through our Montessori botany lesson, from the parts of the seed we move on to the life cycle of a plant.
-The bean plant is used specifically in many materials and will be the protagonist of this lesson as well.
-This lesson focuses on the nomenclature cards and can be supplemented with the bean plant figures from Safari Tubes.
+In the next phase of our Montessori botany lesson we move from the parts of the seed to the life cycle of a plant.
+The bean plant is used specifically in many Montessori materials and will be the protagonist of this lesson as well.
+This lesson focuses on the nomenclature cards and can be supplemented with the bean plant figures from Safari Toobs.

 The seed is the housing for the entire internal parts of the seed.
 This is the stage it is in when it’s ready to be planted in the soil.